alexcarlton/bristol-to-toronto/DESIGN_DOCUMENT.md

 This stops us committing broken or un-formatted code! 🎉

-### Testing
+### ✅ Testing

-This project includes test for both high level UI and smaller functions of non-trivial complexity.
+This project include test for both high level UI and smaller functions of non-trivial complexity.
 I have not gone for full coverage as I normally would for times sake, but just given a sample of how I test! 🧪

 In lieu of a CI setup, the tests are setup to run on the `pre-push` git commit hook.